 Don’t worry!
 I got you covered!
 This blog post was the tip of the iceberg, but there’s more you can do to discover what you truly want to do with your life.

-I created this FREE mini-course called “Plan your (dream) life”, it’s basically a self-paced online course whose goal is to help you access your current life situation and realize what you truly want through strategical planning.
+I created a FREE mini-course called “Plan your (dream) life”, it’s basically a self-paced online course whose goal is to help you access your current life situation and realize what you truly want through strategical planning.
 It is composed of 7 video lessons plus a few downloadable workbooks you can fill out and some bonus printables.
 You can find it in my free resources library, which you can access by either filling in the form down below or by clicking here.

 So grab your favorite beverage and get cozy, ‘cause it’s time to craft the life of your dreams.